wyhitcs/team-letsencrypt/D4/Chapter -- first version.md

 The first part concerns about the environment that the software runs in.

-- OS support: Let’s encrypt supports multiple Unix-ish Operating Systems including Arch, Debian, FreeBSD, etc. Based on user’s system, Let’s Encrypt will install automatically, or user can manually choose his OS.
+- OS support: Let’s Encrypt supports multiple Unix-ish Operating Systems including Arch, Debian, FreeBSD, etc. Based on user’s system, Let’s Encrypt will install automatically, or user can manually choose his OS.

 - Python-version support: The Let’s Encrypt Client presently only runs on Unix-ish OSes that include Python 2.6 or 2.7; Python 3.x support will be added after the Public Beta launch.